syre-data/tutorials/beginner/fireworks/README.md

 Adding data to a Container is as simple as Drag-and-dropping the file on it.
 For each of the batches, add the respective data. (e.g. Drop `a1-data.csv` on the `Recipe A > Batch 1` Container.)
 You'll see the Assets appear in the preview as you add them.

 ### Bulk editing
-Let's edit the names of Assets to make them more descriptive. <kbd>Shift</kbd> + click on each of the newly add files.
-This opens the `Bulk Editing` widget.
+Let's edit the names of Assets to make them more descriptive.
+First, click off any of the resources to de-select everything, then <kbd>Shift</kbd> + click on each of the newly add files.
+This opens the `Bulk Editing` widget (it looks almost the same as the normal properties widget).
 Using this same technique you can select multiple Containers as well, or a mix of Containers and Assets.

 ![Bulk edit menu](images/bulk_edit.png)